dribnet/purvs/README.md

 18/05/20

+Update 2: I am fixing up some of my letters, adding the final flare to them.
+I have also done a few swapping of colours as I have down this for variation between I and J and N and Z but they look too simiular to the ones next to it.
+I also find it very satisfing watching the animation to figure out what works well and what doesn't

 Today, The editor has since been fixed is very helpful in making my design a little more quirky, I have also added some letters into my exbition.
 I defenity want to fix my G,2,5 as they work but look similar N,S,Z but that makes sense as they outline the shape of the movement more.
 I will also play around with my animation cause I think I could have some sharp movements for my red as it doesn't use a opacity which softens it up

 The parameters per letter: